 Based in Detroit, Henry Ford is an integrated regional health system with six nationally ranked specialties and more than 2,000 beds at six hospitals.
-Henry Ford professionals use eHealth Connect ® Intelligent Health Record Aggregation Service to see complete clinical records on referred patients in two days—a process that used to take two weeks.
+Henry Ford professionals use eHealth Connect® Record Retrieval Service to see complete clinical records on referred patients in two days—a process that used to take two weeks.

 When a patient is referred to the Henry Ford Transplant Institute—Detroit’s only multi-organ transplant center—time is of the essence.
 Medical teams need complete, accurate clinical histories to evaluate each patient and prepare for transplant.
 The sooner this happens, the better, because the health of people waiting for a transplant can often deteriorate rapidly.
 The less time it takes to review and prepare for transplant, the more likely it is that they will be ready when a suitable organ is found.